gradio-app/gradio/guides/06_other-tutorials/gradio-and-langchaing.md

     name = "StableDiffusion"
     description = ("An image generator.
 Use this to generate images based on " "text input.
 Input should be a description of what the image should " "look like.
-The output will be a path to an image file. " "If the output is the string QUEUE_FULL you should try this action again and never stop until you don't see this message.")
+The output will be a path to an image file.") src = "stabilityai/stable-diffusion"
-    client: grc.Client = Field(default_factory=lambda: grc.Client(src="stabilityai/stable-diffusion"))

     def create_job(self, query: str) -> Job:
         return self.client.submit(query, "", 9, fn_index=1)